 Once frozen, transfer cookies to a sealed container or Ziploc bag.
 Cookies can be frozen for about three months.

-Notes & tips for these chocolate no bake cookies
+Notes & tips for these easy no bake cookies

 - No bake cookies have been around for a long time, so it probably comes as no surprise that there are different names for them.
 I’ve heard them called quick cookies, fudgies, peanut butter oatmeal cookies, and plenty of other names I can’t even remember.
 If you have a special name for these cookies, I’d love to hear about it in the comments!